-(a) Plant and maintain a lawn; or

-- (b) Plant and maintain a garden provided that no part of the vegetation - (i) is greater than 600 millimetres in height within 20 metres of an intersection; - (ii) restricts the clear sight visibility of a person using the thoroughfare or using a driveway abutting the thoroughfare; - (iii) inhibits or interferes with street lighting and visibility of signage; - (iv) is of a thorny or poisonous nature or which may otherwise create a hazard for pedestrians eg Bougainvillea, Agave; - (v) is a declared weed species; - (vi) produces large heavy fruits, eg coconuts, unless the owner or occupier installs appropriate fall protection devices; - (vii) restricts a 2-metre clear and safe pedestrian access way where there is no existing footpath; - (viii) is no more than 600 millimetres in height within 1.2 metres of either side of a footpath or access way; - (ix) intrude on a 3-metre clearance zone above a footpath or access way or a 4.5-metre clearance zone above a roadway; and - (x) no water pipes or connections protrude above the surface of the garden; or - (c) Installation of Surface Treatments using one of the following materials where the treatment is installed and levelled to 15 millimetres below a containment border or garden kerb - (i) treated timber, plastic or concrete garden edge kerbing flush with infill or garden bed; - (ii) Stone/rock-mulch treatments using -

-River-washed rounded stone D50<40 millimetres
+- (a) plant and maintain a lawn; - (b) plant and maintain a garden provided that no part of the vegetation - (i) is greater than 400 millimetres in height within 20 metres of an intersection; - (ii) restricts the clear sight visibility of a person using the thoroughfare or using

+- a driveway abutting the thoroughfare; - (iii) inhibits or interferes with street lighting and visibility of signage; - (iv) is of a thorny or poisonous nature or which may otherwise create a hazard for pedestrians; - (v) is a weed; - (vi) produces large heavy fruits, eg coconuts; - (vii) restricts a 2 metre clear and safe pedestrian access way where there is no existing footpath; - (viii) is no more than 600 millimetres in height within 1.2 metres of either side of a footpath or access way; - (ix) intrude on a 3 metre clearance zone above a footpath or access way or a 4.5 metre clearance zone above a roadway; and - (x) no water pipes or connections protrude above the surface of the garden; - (c) installation of surface treatments using 1 of the following materials where the treatment is installed and levelled to 15 millimetres below a containment border or garden kerb - treated timber, plastic or concrete garden edge kerbing flush with infill or garden bed; - (ii) stone/rock-mulch treatments using - - A. river-washed rounded stone with an average diameter less than 40 millimetres; or - B. crushed rock or gravel with an average diameter of between 20 millimetres to 40 millimetres, limited to an area no greater than 20 square metres unless otherwise approved in accordance with a development approval; - (iii) organic mulch; - (d) installation of statues and/or boulder rockwork provided they do not - - (i) exceed 600 millimetres in height when within 20 metres of an intersection; - (ii) restrict clear visibility for a person using the thoroughfare or driveway abutting the thoroughfare; - (iii) inhibit or interfere with adequate street lighting and visibility of signage; - (iv) occur within 2.75 metres of the back of kerb or travelled path on roads without kerbing; or - (v) require electricity; or - (e) a combination of (a) to (d) above.